-Itchy skin, rashes and blisters are difficult to ignore and can interfere with daily life.
-Constant scratching often makes it worse, and can lead to infections and scars.
+Itchy skin, rashes, and blisters are difficult to ignore and can interfere with daily life.
+Constant scratching often makes it worse and can lead to infections and scars.
 Our expert ENT doctors and Allergy specialists help you try to identify the cause, stop the irritation, and find relief.

-Skin irritation can result from a number of allergic conditions.
+SYMPTOMS Skin irritation can result from a number of allergic conditions.
 These conditions and their symptoms include:

 We offer patch testing to common contact allergens to try to identify the cause when we suspect contact dermatitis.
 To relieve contact dermatitis symptoms, your specialist may suggest using an over-the-counter treatment to stop the itching, such as calamine lotion or antihistamines.
 A prescription corticosteroid cream may also be recommended.